 Franz Liszt as copied by Robert in a letter to Clara, Jan.
 5, 1838

 Clara created a sensation in Vienna.
-She was named Imperial Court Virtuosa to the Austrian Empress, the first young person, protestant, or woman to get the title.
-They named a dessert after her: Torte a la Wieck.
-The Viennese tried to start a rivalry between Liszt and Wieck, crying, “Clara-war.”
+She was named Imperial Court Virtuosa by the Austrian Empress, the first young person, protestant, or woman to receive the title.
+They named a dessert after her: Torte à la Wieck.
+The Viennese started a “Clara-war,” critics debating, “Who’s better – Liszt, Wieck, or Thalberg?”

 But neither Clara nor Franz were interested in a rivalry.